 To give you an idea of what Scandinave Spa looks like, check out the following video.
 It was taken in the winter of 2022.

-In the video you’ll see what the view looks like from the cafe at the spa and main building at the entrance.
+In the video, you’ll see what the view looks like from the cafe at the spa and the main building at the entrance.

 Cameras are not permitted at the spa.
 You can only take photos and film from inside the main entrance building and from just outside its two exit doors.
 This is why the video doesn’t show any close-up footage of the actual pools or inside any of the other buildings.

-Below are some suggestions to help you make the most of your visit to the spa.
+Below are some suggestions to help you make the most of your spa visit.

 TIP #1: Take a reusable water bottle.
 There are a couple of drink stations where you can help yourself to cold water or a hot herbal tea.